Kim-Macdonald/mergeQCresults_plusMissing/README.md

 Combines results from artic, ncovtools, pangolin, and ncov-watch into 1 table, and adds any samples removed (no consensus made) to the end (.append)

-Use this one script instead of merge_ncov_qc_results and MergeQCResultsWithRemovedSamples together.

 Merges (left Join) the result fields from the following artic & ncov-tools qc summaries, pangolin, and ncov-watch into 1 csv file.
 Does the same for the missing samples (in fastq files but not consensus files) and appends them to the bottom.